SWPS Sixth Formers are very fortunate to have a wide-range of enrichment activities available to them.

 The Sixth Form Ghana prefects’ primary role is to be the link between the students and the Ghana Co-ordinator.
 They will present mini-assemblies to the year groups eligible to go on the next student visit, advise students considering signing up, run the Ghana Club, organise events during ‘Ghana Week’ and co-ordinate the fundraising events of those on the next trip; these raise money for the project work to be undertaken by our students during their visit to our partner school, Bantuma Junior High in the port of Elmina.

-Marketing Prefects assist the Communications & Admissions department with their activities.
+Marketing Prefects assist the Marketing, Communications & Admissions department with their activities.
 These could include assisting at promotional events, manning exhibition stands at feeder schools, undertaking mailing campaigns, touring school visitors, attending lunches with school guests and representing the school to external audiences.

 Other Prefect opportunities can become available depending on the demands of that year.